shaulapg/Project-Implementation-of-Computational-Methods/README.md

 ![alt text](image-1.png)

 ## Complexity
-The time complexity is O(n), as there are *n* number iof letters to check, which is the number of times the loop will be checked.
+The time complexity is *O(n)*, as there are *n* number of letters to check, which is the number of times the loop will be checked.

 ## References
 Merriam-Webster. (n.d.).
 Automaton.
 In Merriam-Webster.com dictionary.
 Retrieved March 24, 2025, from https://www.merriam-webster.com/dictionary/automaton